juliaapolonio/automatizacao-ortese-3d/README.md

 ## Instructions for installing and executing

 First, install [miniconda3](https://docs.conda.io/en/latest/miniconda.html)
-After installation is complete, open terminal or command prompt and create a new environment called "ort3d" using
-`conda create -n ort3d python=3.7`
-Then, enter on your new environment
-`conda activate ort3d`
-On this new environment, install FreeCAD using
-`conda install -c conda-forge freecad`
-Navigate to this file path.
-After that, you will need to install all software dependencies using
+After installation is complete, run install.sh to install all requirements
-`pip install -r requirements.txt`
-And to get things woring with freeCAD, also use for Linux
-`export PYTHONPATH=~/miniconda3/envs/ort3d/lib:$PYTHONPATH`
-Or Windows
-`set PYTHONPATH=%PYTHONPATH%;%systemdrive%%homepath%\miniconda3\envs\ort3d\lib`
-To run the software, type for Linux
+To run the software
 `python scripts/gui.py`
-Or Windows
-`python scripts\gui.py`

-## Temporary: CAM Module

-To run CAM Module (feature available only at Linux), first go to Slic3r file
-`cd Slic3r`
-And run
-`./gera_gcode.sh`

-This will create your output file (.gcode) at /data
+This will create your output file (.gcode) at /data/saida.gcode

 ### This software is part of my undergraduate project for Biomedical Engineer, UFRN.